 The Internet of Things (IoT) is a promising tech innovation, which is bound to change the landscape of the HVAC industry.
 Along with the conveniences and comforts, though, there are still a few challenges that need to be met.
 These include the IoT ecosystem’s security, enhanced user-comfort, thermostat/smart controller learning capabilities, and reduction in the response time.
-Sooner or later though, these challenges will be met.
 This is due to the fast-paced development in this world, with an increasing number of companies coming into the industry.

 IoT in HVAC is the future, and it will prove to be a game-changer in providing the ultimate consumer comfort and convenience.
 Moreover, the energy savings through this technology will make the shift to smart HVAC systems even more enticing.